MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/trial-faq.md

 ### How long would it take for the trial site to get created?

-When you create a trial site in a new trial environment, it would take a few mins, as the new trial environment created is optimized and pre-installed with the site templates in it.
+When you create a trial site in a new trial environment, it would take a few minutes, as the new trial environment created is optimized and pre-installed with the site templates in it.
 When you create a trial site in an existing environment that doesn't have the pre-installed site templates, then site creation would take around 15 to 30 minutes as the site template has to be installed before the site itself is created.